penguintutor/matrix-display-images/README.md

 In some circumstances the Ctrl-C does not cancel the program.
 In that case Ctrl-Z can be used and then the program can be stopped using `kill`.

+There is limited error handling for the configuration file.
+It is designed for the configuration file to be created through code (eg. using matrix-message) so that there should be less risk of errors

 ## More Information